LockTech/sequoia/README.md

-  --dry          Run this script, skipping generation.                                      [boolean] --force        Overwrite the output directory if it already exists.                       [boolean] --skipPrompts  Completely skip prompts, passing along only arguments to the generator.    [boolean] --rwDeps       RedwoodJS packages to include.                                               [array]
+  --dry          Run this script, skipping generation.                                      [boolean] --force        Overwrite the output directory if it already exists.                       [boolean] --skipPrompts  Completely skip prompts, passing along only arguments to the generator.    [boolean] --lang         The language to generate your package in.                                   [string]
+                                                                                [choices: "ts", "js"]
+  --rwDeps       RedwoodJS packages to include.                                               [array]
                                                  [choices: "@redwoodjs/api", "@redwoodjs/forms", ...]
   --react        Include React as a dependency.                                             [boolean]